arthur91f/exeiac/README.md

 Moreover, even if bash isn't the easiest language to develop, it's not a such big deal for me, and it will be more simple to debug module for others as you just have to copy paste code on terminal.
 Modules can call bash exeiac functions if needed.
 But better try to call them with exeiac.

 ### Performance aim:

 - exeIaC runtime to execute one bricks should be instant and very cheap on resources
 - exeIaC runtime to plan its execute plan should be less than 3 seconds
-- exeIaC should not open to much bash in the same time ithout parallelism
+- exeIaC should not open to much bash in the same time without parallelism
 - enable parallelism